 The South Carolina Soybean Board (SCSB) is soliciting applied soybean research proposals that will assist South Carolina soybean farmers in growing a more productive and profitable soybean crop.
-The SCSB is also open to other proposals that may benefit South Carolina soybean farmers and/or the soybean industry in SC through promotion, education, market development or data management, for example.
+The SCSB is open to proposals that may also benefit South Carolina soybean farmers and/or the soybean industry in SC through promotion, education, market development or data management, for example.
 Provided below are a list of proposal topics that would be of interest to the farmer-led board.
 Other proposals are also encouraged.

 Proposals should be completed by following the provided templates.
-The POP template is designed to aid in the evaluation and scoring of SCSB proposals.
-This document should not exceed one page in length.
 Be sure to read all fine print on each of the templates, ensuring that all applicable questions are addressed and document formatting is accurate.

-Proposals are due by Tuesday, January 7th, and should be submitted to Laura Lester, Executive Director of the SC Soybean Board, via email at email@example.com or uploaded directly to Dropbox through the provided information.
+Proposals are due by Tuesday, January 11th, and should be submitted to Mary Catherine Cromley, Executive Director of the SC Soybean Board, via email at email@example.com or uploaded directly to Dropbox using the information provided at a later date.
 Institutions submitting multiple proposals are advised to upload all files directly to Dropbox.
-Only one file per proposal should be uploaded or submitted, i.e. the proposal file should include the completed proposal and budget followed by the Program On a Page or “POP”.
-Please use the following naming convention when naming files, prior to submission, 2020Date(yrmoday)_(PI Last Name)_(Abbreviated Proposal Title)_FN/POP.
+Only one file per proposal should be uploaded or submitted.
+Please use the following naming convention when naming files, prior to submission, 2022Date(yrmoday)_(PI Last Name)_(Abbreviated Proposal Title)_FN/POP.
 For further clarification, please see the note on the bottom of page two of the “FY2020_Proposal_Template” file provided.

 Please note the following: the Board will not fund overhead or fixed assets nor will the Board pay Graduate Assistant Differential (GAD) for a graduate student whose salary is being funded in any part by the SCSB.
 The SC Soybean Board does not pay for principal investigator salaries/benefits, overhead or capital equipment.

-Funding requests should only be for one (1) year, with work being completed by January 21st, 2021.
+Funding requests should only be for one (1) year, with work being completed by January 25th, 2023.
 (Note: this date is subject to change).
-Quarterly reports are to be submitted via email to email@example.com.
-Quarterly payment is contingent upon receipt of these reports.
-Quarterly reports should be submitted by following the provided template, “Quarterly Report-Template.”
-Prior to submission, reports should be saved as a pdf document using the following naming convention; 2020Date(yrmoday)_(PI Last Name)_(Abbreviated Project Title)_Qtr1.
+Progress reports are to be submitted on-time using the National Soybean Research Database platform, if applicable.
+Payment is contingent on the submission of these reports.

 Researchers or project managers are asked to publicly acknowledge funding from farmer checkoff dollars whenever possible, including at field days, in publications, etc.

-Funding decisions will be made at the discretion of the farmer-led SC Soybean Board.
-If a project is approved by the Board, a research or project agreement will need to be developed or updated acceptable to both parties.
+Funding decisions will be made at the discretion of the farmer-led board.
+If a project is approved by the Board, a research or project agreement will be developed or updated acceptable to both parties.

-The Board will hear proposal presentations (please limit to 10 minutes) at the Phillips Market Center located at the South Carolina State Farmers Market in West Columbia on Tuesday, January 25th, 2022.
+The Board will hear proposal presentations at the Phillips Market Center located at the South Carolina State Farmers Market in West Columbia on Tuesday, January 25th, 2022.
 Presentations can be made in-person or virtually.
-Computer and audio-visual equipment will be made available.
-All presentations should be uploaded to Dropbox using the information provided prior to the meeting.
+Computer and audio-visual equipment will be made available for those presenting in-person.
+Those presenting in-person should submit presentations prior to the meeting.